 Breathing, or Prayanama (literally “life force” in sanskrit), is very important in yoga.
 It tends to accelerate in times of stress.
 By concentrating on nothing but your breathing, inhaling and exhaling, you will soon notice your cardiac rhythm slowing down, a pleasant calmness suffusing your body and your anxiety being exhaled into thin air.

-benefits of yoga become apparent even after just one hour a week of practice, but ten minutes a day are even more beneficial in reducing stress levels and relaxing.
+The benefits of yoga become apparent even after just one hour a week of practice, but ten minutes a day are even more beneficial in reducing stress levels and relaxing.

-release tension and relax your back - where all your stress tends to accumulate.
+These two yoga poses allow you to release tension and relax your back - where all your stress tends to accumulate.

 Be sure to make yourself comfortable for your calming yoga session.
 You can even do them at the office.